 Tax Benefits of The NEST 529 Plan

-Nebraska taxpayers who open accounts with Cornhusker State-sponsored 529 college savings plans deduct up to $5,000 or $10,000 (if married filing jointly) from their state taxable income per account per year.
+Nebraska taxpayers who open accounts with Cornhusker State-sponsored 529 college savings plans deduct up to $10,000 from their state taxable income per account per year.
 However, Nebraska-sponsored 529 plans are open to all U.S. citizens regardless of state residency.